watusi/jquery-mobile-iscrollview/README.md

 Demo
 ----
-The demo directory contains a simple example with 5 pages.
+The demo contains a simple example with 5 pages.
+The demo can be found in `/demo/build`.
+It is built using a static site generator (written in Ruby) called Middleman, but the demo has already been built for you.

+Just copy the contents of `/demo/build` to your web server, or open the index.html file directly from `/demo/build`.

 You can switch between the pages using the tabbar at the bottom.
 The pages demonstrate:

 * a listview
 * an inset listview